09 Spinning Wheels

 “Tulip loved Trouble even though he was feral?”
 Mittens prompted, gently.

 Euphemia burst out.
 “Tulip thought she could domesticate him!”
 Before my amazed eyes, Euphemia began to weep because of her sister’s feral boy-friend.
 It made no sense.
 Cats don’t weep.
+Certainly not about the problems of others.

 We waited for Euphemia to calm down, which she did in a feline way: her tears quickly gave way to languorous fidgeting.
 First she circled her cushion.
 She sat down and groomed her right paw, and then shifted her hips in order to better groom her left paw.
-One dozen preens later, she reconnected.
+One dozen preens later, she dissociation ended.

 Mittens immediately resumed his questioning, “Euphemia, what do you think of Trouble?
 Do you want to domesticate him?”